University of Wisconsin–Madison

 Your advisor or your academic dean might ask to meet with you to discuss your withdrawal and help you make a plan for returning, before their final approval is given.
 Your official withdrawal date will still be the date you submit your request, even if it is not reviewed and processed by the Dean’s office until a later date.

 That official date is used to determine how your courses should be recorded on your transcript, and whether you are eligible for an adjustment (refund) on your tuition for that term.
-You can review important dates and deadlines here.
+Refer to our Dates & Deadlines page for a list of important deadlines.

 Canceling your enrollment means that you are dropping all of your classes before the first day of the classes’ sessions.
 If you cancel your enrollment by that deadline, your UW–Madison transcript will not show any record for that session.